 I’ve been a little obsessed with mini cookie cups ever since making these Snickerdoodle Caramel Sundaes, and thought it would be fun to experiment with them for Halloween.

-After scribbling down a few ideas, I settled on SPIDERS because this is the one time of year where I actually kind of welcome these 8 legged “friends”… the cute/crafty ones at least! 😆
+After scribbling down a few ideas, I settled on SPIDERS because this is the one time of year where I actually kind of welcome these 8 legged “friends”… the cute ones at least! 😆

 The cookie cups are topped with more crushed butterfingers and chocolate frosting, then garnished with chow mein noodle legs and candy eyes.
-The noodles don’t have much flavor so they basically just give some added crunch and don’t really alter the main cookie flavor like a licorice-candy-leg would, which is great!
+The noodles don’t have much flavor so they basically just give some added crunch.
+I love this because it doesn’t alter the main cookie flavor (like a licorice-candy-leg would).

-Scroll down for the step-by-step recipe.
+Scroll down for the recipe.
 You can also visit this post for DIY pics on making cookie cups… and feel free to switch up the flavors if you’d like.
 These little spiders would taste great in a Snickerdoodle or Peanut Butter cookie cup too!